 This is one of the many innovations that work for creatives because it is a win-win situation.

-There are around 2,000 crowdfunding platforms in the world and many of them specialise.
+There are around 2,000 crowdfunding platforms in the world and many of them specialize.
 The most well-known crowdfunding platform is Kickstarter.
 When you consider that the average number of contributors to the success of a Kickstarter project is 290 (therefore much less than 1,000), it is very wise, as you have 1,000 diehard fans, to launch a crowdfunding campaign.
 By definition, a true fan will become a Kickstarter contributor.

 4.3 – The Dickens process

-The Dickens process is so called because it relates to A Christmas Carol by Charles Dickens.
-In the Dickens process, we are led to examine our strong convictions (two or three convictions that are holding us back) in the past, present and future.
+The Dickens process is so-called because it relates to A Christmas Carol by Charles Dickens.
+In the Dickens process, we are led to examine our strong convictions (two or three convictions that are holding us back) in the past, present, and future.
 After feeling the pain of the convictions that hold us back, the idea is to create two or three replacement convictions to move forward.